edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-06-03-covid-19-office-safety.md

 As challenging as reconsidering social norms is, for now, this is the new normal.
 Reframe this as an act of kindness – a compassionate way to keep each other healthy and safe during this extraordinary time.

-{% asset 'blog/2020-06-03-covid-19-office-safetys02.jpg'
-   alt='These measures are an act of kindness: a way to keep each other safe during this extraordinary time' magick:resize='670' %}
+{% picture blog blog/2020-06-03-covid-19-office-safetys02.jpg --alt These measures are an act of kindness: a way to keep each other safe during this extraordinary time %}

 Make clear to employees what the expectations are in the office.
 As appropriate to your company, these might include: